 The Hive Warehouse Connector (HWC) is a Spark library/plugin that is launched with the Spark app.
 You use the Hive Warehouse Connector API to access any managed Hive table from Spark.
 You must use low-latency analytical processing (LLAP) in HiveServer Interactive to read ACID, or other Hive-managed tables, from Spark.

-You use low-latency analytical processing (LLAP) in HiveServer Interactive to read ACID, or other Hive-managed tables, from Spark is recommended.
+Using HWC, you can export tables and extracts from the Spark catalog to Hive and from the Hive catalog to Spark.
+You export tables and extracts from the Spark catalog to Hive by reading them using Spark APIs and writing them to the Hive catalog using the HWC.
+You must use low-latency analytical processing (LLAP) in HiveServer Interactive to read ACID, or other Hive-managed tables, from Spark.
 You do not need LLAP to write to ACID, or other managed tables, from Spark.
 You do not need HWC to access external tables from Spark.

 Using the HWC, you can read and write Apache Spark DataFrames and Streaming DataFrames.
 Apache Ranger and the HiveWarehouseConnector library provide row and column, fine-grained access to the data.

 - HWC supports tables in ORC format only.

 - Table stats are not generated when you write a DataFrame to Hive.

 - The spark thrift server is not supported.

 - When the HWC API save mode is overwrite, writes are limited.

 You cannot read from and overwrite the same table.
 If your query accesses only one table and you try to overwrite that table using an HWC API write method, a deadlock state might occur.
 Do not attempt this operation.

 scala> val df = hive.executeQuery("select * from t1") scala> df.write.format("com.hortonworks.spark.sql.hive.llap.HiveWarehouseConnector").mode("overwrite").option("table", "t1").save